DerekSelander/dsdump/docs/index.md

 Although, there's many references out there, this stuff will not stick unless you play with it yourself so...

-In the file `<mach-o/loader.h>`, there exists a struct called **`mach_header_64`** that is the beginning to all 64-bit Apple executables (well, sorta, it actually depends on some things like FAT files, but don't think about that now).
-This will very likely apply to you, unless you are running an "ancient" version of OS X with ancient hardware
+In the file `<mach-o/loader.h>`, there exists a C struct called **`mach_header_64`** that is the beginning to all 64-bit Apple executables (well, sorta, it actually depends on some things like FAT files, 32-bit architecture, but don't think about that now).

 ---
 **Note**